dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 * Maximum service ceiling
 * Available accessories
 * Remote controller features
+* Support for Onboard SDK

 ### Stand Alone Components

-A3 and N3 flight controllers are two components of the aircraft (flight controller, wireless link) that can be used on DJI or third party airframes.
+A3 and N3 flight controllers are two components of the aircraft (flight controller) that can be used on DJI or third party airframes.
 These components are fully supported in DJI Onboard SDK and offer limited support in DJI Mobile SDK.

 ### Accessories

 DJI aircraft are compatible with a number of DJI accessories.
 Some of these accessories are also supported by the DJI Onboard SDK, meaning the onboard computer will be able to interact with the accessory to some degree.

+TODO - what is supported on OSDK?

 ## Components